Headshot

 PUBLICATION

-Zhang, Peng Vincent, Seoyoung Kim*, and Anindita Chakravarty (2022), “Influence of pull marketing actions on marketing action effectiveness of multichannel firms: A meta-analysis,” Journal of the Academy of Marketing Science, Forthcoming.
+Peng Vincent Zhang, Seoyoung Kim, and Anindita Chakravarty (2023), “Influence of pull marketing actions on marketing action effectiveness of multichannel firms: A meta-analysis,” Journal of the Academy of Marketing Science, 51, 310-333.

-“Going Digital to Conform and Perform: Learning Logics Underpinning Digital Advertising Spending,” with Sundar Bharadwaj and Koen Pauwels, (In preparation for submission to the Journal of Marketing)
+“Going Digital to Conform and Perform: Learning Logics Underpinning Digital Advertising Spending” with Sundar Bharadwaj & Koen Pauwels (Targeting: Journal of Marketing Research).

 “Brand Activism and Consumer Responses” with Sundar Bharadwaj